hashicorp/terraform/examples/azure-sql-database-tranparent-encryption-create/README.md

 # Provision a SQL Database with Transparent Data Encryption

+*Terraform does not currently have a resource for Transparent Data Encryption.
+When [this feature request](https://github.com/hashicorp/terraform/issues/14595) is fulfilled, this example will be able to be used.*

 This sample creates a SQL Database at the "Basic" service level.
 The template can support other tiers of service, details for each service can be found here:

 [SQL Database Pricing](https://azure.microsoft.com/en-us/pricing/details/sql-database/)